mkirchner/hamt/README.md

 ### Example 2: Garbage-collected persistent HAMTs

-The key to making use of structural sharing is to provide `libhamt` with a `struct HamtAllocator` instance that implements garbage collection.
+The key to making use of structural sharing is to provide `libhamt` with a `struct hamt_allocator` instance that implements garbage collection.

 The example below uses the the [Boehm-Demers-Weiser][boehm_gc] GC.
 For GC installation, compilation and linking instructions, please refer to the GC